Engel relations in 4-manifold topology: New universal surgery problems

 The only $1$-handle components $p_1,\ldots, p_k$ ($p$ for plumbing) not (twice) doubled in figure \ref{EngelKirbyCompact figure} (b) can be thought of as doubles of a pair $x, y^-$ using the obvious Seifert surfaces these components bound disjoint from the rest of the link diagram, figure \ref{Seifert figure}.

 Canceling all hyperbolic pairs and replacing $p_i$ as Double ($x_i, y_i^-$) we get figure \ref{FinalKirby figure}.

 Figure \ref{FinalKirby figure} actually displays a link of the type claimed in theorem \ref{new models theorem}.
-Leave $x_i$ and $y_i^-$ as they are and double each component labeled by a $D^2$ {\em once}.
-The result is a ramification of a homotopically trivial link - but not better.
-Now {\em all} these components are singly doubled (which includes the possibility of ramifying before taking a generalized double) to obtain the link in figure \ref{FinalKirby figure}, showing that $\partial W\cong{\mathcal S}_0$(D(Ram(h-triv))), as desired.
+Leave $x_i$ and $y_i^-$ as they are and double each component labeled by a $D^2$ {\it once}.
+The result is a ramification of a homotopically trivial link - but not better (in our heuristic hierarchy of Whitehead doubles introduced in this section; ``better'' meaning {\it closer} to being sliced by our current techniques.)
+Now {\it all} these components are singly doubled (which includes the possibility of ramifying before taking a generalized double) to obtain the link in figure \ref{FinalKirby figure}, showing that $\partial W\cong{\mathcal S}_0$(D(Ram(h-triv))), as desired.

 {\bf Acknowledgments}.
 We would like to thank Ian Agol for sharing his expertise on Engel groups.
+We would like to thank the referee for helpful suggestions which improved the paper.

 VK was partially supported by the NSF grant DMS-1309178 and by the Simons Foundation grant 304272.